©Musée Océanographique de Monaco – M. Dagnino

 Activities are available on Wednesday afternoons, weekends and during the school holidays.

-Activities for children include 360° exploration of the marine world, a digital experience and marine curiosities, a whale skeleton animation, a touch tank where you can feed the animals, stroke a baby shark or touch a starfish, and discover piranhas… These activities offer a different view of the marine environment and help to raise children’s awareness of the marine world.
+Your children will be able to enjoy the following activities: 360° exploration of the marine world, digital experience and marine curiosities, whale skeleton activities, touch pool with the opportunity to feed the animals, stroke a baby shark or touch a starfish, discover piranhas… These activities offer a different perspective on the marine world and help to raise children’s awareness of the aquatic world.

 Visit to the Monaco Oceanographic Museum